 Condition: Very good, folds, 2 slight creases top

-Description: “(1809-1894) Mass. lawyer, US Rep, Speaker of the House 1847-49, Senator philanthropist.
+Description: “(1809-1894) Mass. lawyer, US Rep, Speaker of the House 1847-49, US Senator, philanthropist.
 Graduated Harvard 1828, studied law with Daniel Webster, admitted to the bar 1831, practiced in Boston.
 Mass.
 House of Reps 1835-40, Speaker of the House of that body 1838-40.
 Elected Whig US Rep to fill vacancy caused by resignation of Abbott Lawrence, served Nov.
 9, 1840-May 25, 1842, resigned.
 Elected to Congress again to fill vacancy caused by resignation of his successor, Nathan Appletonn and served Nov.
 29, 1842-July 30, 1850, Speaker of the House during the 30th Congress.
-After Daniel Webster resigned in 1850 to become Secretary of State, Winthrop resigned from the House and was appointed to fill remainder of Webster’s term.
-Winthrop’s views proved no more palatable to abolitionists than did Webster’s.
-He failed to win reelection by the Legislature to either of Massachusetts’ Senate seats in 1851.
-Later that year, he lost a race for Governor despite a plurality of the popular vote; state Constitution required majority vote, election was thrown into the Legislature and the same coalition of Democrats & Free Soilers defeated him again.
+After Daniel Webster resigned in 1850 to become Secretary of State, Winthrop resigned from the House and was appointed to fill remainder of Webster’s Senate term.
+His views were no more palatable to abolitionists than Webster’s, failed to win reelection by Legislature to either of Massachusetts’ Senate seats in 1851.
+Later that year, he lost race for Governor despite plurality of the popular vote; state Constitution required majority vote, election thrown into the Legislature and same coalition of Democrats & Free Soilers defeated him again.
 His political career over at 41, Winthrop spent the rest of his life in literary, philanthropic, and historical pursuits.
-He was a major early patron of the Boston Public Library and president of the Massachusetts Historical Society 1855-85, during which he wrote a biography of his ancestor John Winthrop.
-He was permanent Chairman and President of the Peabody Education Fund Trustees from 1867 to his death.
-As well as steering contributions of the Peabody Trust, Winthrop gave his own money to various Southern schools, most long lasting of which was the $1500 of seed money provided to a teacher’s college renamed Winthrop University in gratitude.
-A noted orator, delivered 1870 eulogy for George Peabody and at 1884 ceremony that opened the Washington Monument.
+Major early patron of Boston Public Library and president of the Massachusetts Historical Society 1855-85 during which he wrote biography of his ancestor John Winthrop.
+Permanent Chairman and President of Peabody Education Fund Trustees from 1867 to his death.
+As well as steering contributions of the Peabody Trust, Winthrop gave his own money to various Southern schools, most long lasting of which was $1500 of seed money provided to teacher’s college renamed Winthrop University in gratitude.
+A noted orator, delivered 1870 eulogy for George Peabody and at 1884 ceremony that opened Washington Monument.
 Winthrop is a great-great-grandfather of US Senator and 2004 Presidential candidate John Kerry.

-9 ¾ x 7 ¼ ALS, boston, August 31 1854, to William Dickinson, Esq., Corresponding Secretary, declining to deliver a lecture at the Taunton Young Men’s Library Associaiton, sends best wishes for the Association’s welfare.”
+9 ¾ x 7 ¼ ALS, Boston, August 31 1854, to William Dickinson, Esq., Corresponding Secretary, declining to deliver lecture at Taunton Young Men’s Library Association, sends best wishes for the Association’s welfare.”